JacobPawlak/TwitterSentimentAnalysis/README.md

 * Scotts Miracle-Gro (SMG)

 #### april 22nd, 2020
 I realised i was somehow using an old work user account, but all of this code was written on my personal machine and I have changed the username and email accordingly

+#### april 23rd/24th, 2020
+I added some python Jupyter Notebooks to the repo, i think that will make it easier for people to run this